John Linnell: Education

 At an early age, Linnell and his family relocated to Lincoln, Massachusetts, where he attended Lincoln-Sudbury Regional High School.
 There, he worked on the school newspaper, the Promethean, and met John Flansburgh.
 The two occasionally collaborated on home-recording projects.

 Linnell studied English for a semester at the University of Massachusetts Amherst before dropping out to pursue a career in music.

-Musical career
+Life and musical career

 Early work

-In high school, Linnell played with a band called The Baggs.
-Prior to finding success in the alternative rock scene, Linnell was also involved with The Mundanes, a Rhode Island–based new wave band.
+In high school, Linnell played in a band called The Baggs.
+Prior to finding success in the alternative rock scene, Linnell was also involved with The Mundanes, a Rhode Island-based new wave band.
 Linnell played keyboards and saxophone for the group.
 Because of his unsatisfactory minor role in the band, and under the pressure of The Mundanes' unsuccessful search for a record deal, Linnell began leisurely recording music with John Flansburgh.
 His family did not support the transition from what they considered to be a more professional band to an experimental one.